Luke1491/java-simple-rest-server/README.md

 # java-simple-rest-server
-Simple REST server pritten in java and povered with Maven
+Simple REST server written in java and povered with Maven